feelinglovelynow/ace-graph-database/README.md

 1. Full Text Index
     * Node Prop
     * Relationship Prop
-1. Batch requests to storage to stay within storage required Maximum count
-  * Storage get() function, if the uids is greater then the maximum count, do the storage.get() in pieces then concat the results
-1. Validate Schema: Node and Prop name do not have a space in them
 1. $o: random
+1. Validations:
+    * Schema: Node and Prop name do not have a space in them
+    * ace(): $ace prop not allowed
 1. New Props: Response support
 1. Comments (param, returns, description, example usage, why, proofread) for all index functions
 1. App Worker > Ace Durable Object